ufna/VaFogOfWar/README.md

 ![SCREENSHOT](SCREENSHOT.jpg)

 **VaFogOfWar** implements fast and optimized fog of war solution for topdown games like Dota, StarCraft or League of Legends.
 It fast enough even to work on mid-end mobile devices, so it works like a charm on desktop.

+Check [wiki](http://bit.ly/VaFogOfWar-Docs) for usage examples and development notes.

 ### Main features